 What Exactly is Structured Data in SEO and How Does It Work?

 Remember, search engine optimisation is not just some fancy digital tech vocabulary.
 It’s a real thing and a big deal if you want to help your website stay visible to search engines and humans alike.
 Essentially, you must know that being visible affects your bottom line.
 This means that only when visitors see you will they ever get the chance to do business with you.
-This is why you must keep investing and putting in more effort into the optimisation of your website.
+This is why you must keep investing and putting more effort into the optimisation of your website.
 And one of the many techniques you can utilize to keep staying visible is the use of structured data in SEO.
-Keep reading to learn all that this is about, it’s importance, how to start using this SEO technique, the useful tools, and every other thing you need to know for starters.
+Keep reading to learn all that this is about, its importance, how to start using this SEO technique, the useful tools, and every other thing you need to know for starters.

 What is Structured Data?

 Structured data is a unique method for providing more information about pages on a website to help Google better understand its content and what the site is about.
 Long story short, that’s the main purpose of this SEO technique.
-With structured data, you also benefit or get eligible to appear in Google’s special search result features which contain information searchers can see at a glance to get them to click on your website.
+With structured data, you also benefit or get eligible to appear in Google’s special search result features, which contain information that searchers can see at a glance to get them to click on your website.
 Structured data is one of the major things you must do to get your technical SEO right.

 You might want to ask, “of what benefit is structured data for SEO to my website?”
 Truth is, applying structured data to your website is very important but not as popular as it should be.
 In fact, some business owners feel they don’t need it.
 Well, if you intend to improve your click-through rate, increase your dwell time, and achieve other relevant KPIs, you must start using structured data for SEO.

 Do you know you can search for products from the search engine results page and get a link to the product’s page right away?
 Yes, that’s one of the amazing things you can do when you use structured data for SEO.